24/7 on-demand availability / safer life at home

 Garden, door, return

 Daily life remains free.
-LEO watches only duration, weather, door and expected return.
+Duration, weather, door status and expected return are reviewed only when needed.

 19:10